-Princeton is known for shaping leaders who embody the University’s motto: “In the Nation’s service, and in the service of all nations.”
+Princeton is known for shaping leaders who embody the University’s informal motto: “In the Nation's Service and the Service of Humanity.”
 We connect your classroom curriculum to your passion to lead change and serve social progress.
 As you engage, you build skills that carry you through your Princeton experience and promote change beyond the campus.

 The University’s service and leadership programs inspire you to volunteer in the community and gain practical leadership skills like confidence, assertive communication, and decision-making.